sectorrent/rlibupnp/README.md

 This is a Rust implementation of UPnP as a library.
 You can easily add this to your project.

+If you want to use the [Java](https://github.com/octorrent/jlibupnp) version.

 Implementation
 -----
 Below are some of the commands you can use: